Getting Started with Research at Shapiro Library

 Consider using the A - Z Database List primarily when you

-The Periodical Finder allows users to search for an individual journal by title or ISSN number.
-Users can also browse journals by title or by subject.
-The Periodical Finder allows users to see if the library has access to a journal and if so, how much access we have to it (e.g. issues from ten years ago to today) and where they can access the journal (e.g. in a database vs. in our print collection).
+The Publication Finder allows you to search for an individual journal by title or ISSN number.
+You can also browse journals by title or by subject.
+The Publication Finder shows you if we have access to a journal and if so, what database holds the journal and what time span our access includes.

 Most Useful For